kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_autoscale.md

       --record[=false]: Record current kubectl command in the resource annotation.
       --save-config[=false]: If true, the configuration of current object will be saved in its annotation.
 This is useful when you want to perform kubectl apply on this object in the future.
   -a, --show-all[=false]: When printing, show all resources (default hide terminated pods.)
-      --sort-by="": If non-empty, sort list types using this field specification.
+      --show-labels[=false]: When printing, show all labels as the last column (default hide labels column) --sort-by="": If non-empty, sort list types using this field specification.
 The field specification is expressed as a JSONPath expression (e.g. 'ObjectMeta.Name').
 The field in the API resource specified by this JSONPath expression must be an integer or a string.
       --template="": Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
 ```